Gondolav/gondolav.github.io/index.md

   <iframe src="maps/risk_map.html" frameborder="0" width="80%" height="600px"></iframe>
 </div>

-The areas with the most important **high** risk rate are mostly located in the Central, Far North, Northwest and North sides of Chicago.
-This is rather surprising since these parts of the city are mostly populated with middle-class and well-off populations.
+The areas with the most important **high** risk rate are mostly located in the Central, Far North, Northwest and North sides of Chicago, mostly populated with middle-class and well-off populations.
 On the other hand, the Southwest and South sides of Chicago tend to have a lower risk rate, despite the fact that they are comprised of districts with a much lower median income.

 Let us now go deeper in our interpretation thanks to the [Chicago Metropolitan Agency for Planning website](https://www.cmap.illinois.gov/data/community-snapshots), as mentioned above.